ybadmus/react-dotnet-quiz/README.md

 # react-dotnet-quiz

-A quiz app for the web, users can sign up and go through quiz and get instant results - built with react and dotnet core 3.1.
-This app is built for lifekey.
+A quiz app for the web, users can sign up and go through the quizzes and get instant results - built with React and .NET core 3.1.
+This app is built for lifekey's Fullstack .NET developer assessment.

 ## Getting Started